orenskl/HiFiStreamer/README.md

 ## Building

-To build HiFiStreamer you will need a Ubuntu 20.04 build machine, clone the repo and run :
+To build HiFiStreamer you will need a [Ubuntu 22](https://releases.ubuntu.com/jammy/) build machine, clone the repo and run :

 `PROJECT=Generic ARCH=x86_64 make image`